-Chair Scully thanked everyone in the room for their comments and hopes-hoped that the air in the room is much was clearer and that there is a better understanding as to the direction that this objective has been goingdeveloping.
-He advised commented that this Objective it is an opportunity to also offer additional affordable moorings to Newport Harbor for boaters that areas it is currently locked out.
+Chair Scully thanked everyone in the room for their comments and hopes the air in the room is much clearer and there is a better understanding as to the direction that this objective has been going.
+He advised it is an opportunity to offer additional moorings as it is currently locked out.